One World Family Commune: One World Family Commune

 By 1978 group size decreased to twenty adults.
 Throughout its existence the commune has remained politically active, rejecting growth of capitalism and promoting pacifism.
 In 1980 Allen Michael ran for President of the United States, campaigning on cancellation of money debts and establishing of a system were everything is free and shared by everyone.
-The 30/30 was one of the key principles of the campaign where one half of the population worked for 30 days while the other rested half rested.
-Allen Michael ran again in 1984 and 1996.
-Over the years the group slowly decreased in size, moving to several locations before Allen Noonan's death when he was 93 years old in 2010.
+Over the years the group slowly decreased in size, moving to several locations before Allen Michael's death when he was 93 years old in 2010.
 At the time there were four people in their 60s living together and practicing their beliefs.

 Universal Industrial Church of the New World Comforter (UICNWC)

-Like other UFO religions Universal Industrial Church combines dissimilar themes with the key principles being "reincarnation, a concept called Uni-Communism, the Hegelian dialectic (Thesis, Anti-Thesis, and Synthesis), and extraterrestrial assistance that will bring about the salvation of planet Earth."
-The dialectic is based on Christianity's Book of Revelation, with the Thesis being the Galactic Electic Elohim of Galactica serving on behalf of God Mind, also known as Universal Christ Consciousness Extraterritorial Intelligence (ETI) with Negative Energies created by Humanity's errors recorded in the Akashic Records acting as the Anti-Thesis.
+Like other UFO religions Universal Industrial Church combines dissimilar themes with the key principles being "reincarnation, a concept called Uni-Communism, the Hegelian dialectic (Thesis, Anti-Thesis, and Synthesis), and extraterrestrial contact that will bring about the salvation of planet Earth."
+The dialectic is based on the Bible's Book of Revelation thesis, with the Synthesis being the Galactic Elohim of Galactica serving on behalf of God Mind, Universal Christ Consciousness, Extraterritorial Intelligence (ETI).
+Negative Energies created by Humanity's errors recorded in the Akashic Records acting as the Anti-Thesis.

 The Galactic Elohim of Galactica are an extraterrestrial civilization, who created all life on earth and will eventually bring people of earth to a higher existence.
 On Earth the Galactic Elohim and God Mind are represented by Allen Michael, the Galactic Messenger and the New World Comforter.
 While Negative Energies acquiring for self without regard to the whole are channeled through such actions as the creation of the International Monetary Fund, the Federal Reserve System, the CIA, the Secret World Government, and general destructive tendencies toward 'Babylonian usury' (capitalistic economic exploitation based on lending money at high interest rates)."
-According to OWFC/UICNWC Members Synthesis will occur when this Humanity develops Higher Consciousness through Positive Affirmation of the God Force in Harmony with Nature as channeled through the Galactic Elohim, bringing all people into Galactic Membership on a higher plane of energy.
+According to OWFC/UICNWC members the Synthesis will occur when this Humanity develops Higher Consciousness through Positive Affirmation of the God Force in Harmony with Nature as channeled through the Galactic Elohim, bringing all people into Galactic Membership on a higher plane of energy.